 Do Trump, Cuomo, and e-cigarettes’ many other opponents have a point, or are they just being fuddy-duddy killjoys?
 The facts speak for themselves.
 Check it out:

 Although e-cigarettes have been widely available for more than 10 years, they have never enjoyed anything like their current level of popularity.
-A 2017 study revealed that adolescents vaped more than they used any other tobacco product.
+A 2017 study revealed that youngsters vaped more than they used any other tobacco product.

 In that year, the number of middle and high school students who vape soared to 2.1 million.
 No wonder e-cigarette manufacturer JUUL was able to surpass a US$10 billion evaluation faster than even Facebook could (sorry for you, Zuckerberg).